qgis/QGIS-Documentation/docs/user_manual/working_with_vector/functions_list.rst

    "item_uuid", "The layout item unique ID"
    "layer", "The current layer"
    "layer_id", "The ID of current layer"
-   "layer_ids |314|", "The IDs of all the map layers in the current project as a list" "layer_name", "The name of current layer"
+   "layer_ids", "The IDs of all the map layers in the current project as a list" "layer_name", "The name of current layer"
-   "layers |314|", "All the map layers in the current project as a list" "layout_dpi", "The composition resolution (DPI)" "layout_name", "The layout name"
+   "layers", "All the map layers in the current project as a list" "layout_dpi", "The composition resolution (DPI)" "layout_name", "The layout name"
    "layout_numpages", "The number of pages in the layout"